yarrow-id/diagrams/docs/source/backends.rst

 Backends
 ========

+The implementation of yarrow is *backend-agnostic*.
-All the algorithms of yarrow are ultimately backed by one datatructure: the array.
+Since Diagrams are ultimately backed by *arrays*, a "backend" is just a choice of array.
-The implementation of ... is agnostic to this datastructure.
+The default provided backend is based on *numpy*, but in the future we intend to add a *cupy* backend.